MarcKaufmann/R-Coding/syllabus.md

 You will need your laptop with RStudio and R installed in order to participate in class.

-### Course schedule (subject to change)
+### Course schedule

+**Note:** This is subject to substantial reording in the first 3 weeks, to allow both being in synch with other class (Data 1), as well as having a reasonably coherent flow.
+The set of topics will remain fairly stable.

-1. R ecosystem, basic syntax, R Markdown; how to get help
+1. R ecosystem, basic syntax, R Markdown; how to get help; first plot
+2. ggplot2: data visualization
-2. Tidyverse: loading, showing, filtering, and selecting data
+3. Tidyverse: loading, showing, filtering, and selecting data
-3. Tidyverse: transforming and summarising data
+4. Tidyverse: transforming and summarising data
-4. ggplot2: data visualization
 5. Sampling, simulating, bootstrapping
 6. Hypothesis testing
 7. Basic Regressions